 - 1. You are eligible for a Normal Retirement, Early Retirement or Vested Benefit; and - 2.
-You have filed a written election for a Ten Year Certain and Life Benefit with the Trustees at least 90 days prior to the effective date of your benefit; and - 3.
-If you are married, you have rejected the Surviving Spouse Annuity Benefit, and your spouse has consented in writing to the rejection; and

-4. The Trustees have approved your application.
+You have applied for and completed a claim for a Ten Year Certain and Life Benefit with the Trustees at least 30 days but no more than 180 days prior to the effective date of your benefit: and - 3.
+If you are married, you have rejected the Surviving Spouse Annuity Benefit, and your spouse has consented in writing to the rejection; and - 4.
+The Trustees have approved your application.

 The Ten Year Certain and Life Benefit will be a reduced monthly payment which is actuarially equivalent to the Normal Retirement, Early Retirement or Vested Benefit to which you are otherwise entitled.
 This benefit will begin on the first day of the month next following the month in which you filed your application and will continue for the rest of your lifetime.
-Should you die after receiving at least one payment but before having received 120 payments, the balance of the unpaid payments will be paid to your Beneficiary either as monthly benefits or as a lump sum, if your Beneficiary so chooses.
+Should you die after receiving at least one payment but before having received 120 payments, the balance of the unpaid payments will be paid to your Beneficiary either as monthly benefits or as a lump sum, based on your election at retirement.